 Researchers from several different organizations have marked common loons with colored leg bands — mostly during breeding, but also in winter.
 Banding efforts span North America, from Alaska to Florida, including several Canadian provinces.
-Color-marking has been particularly intensive in the Upper Midwest (especially Wisconsin) and New England and includes marking of adults and also chicks that have reached four weeks of age.
+Color-marking has been particularly intensive in the Upper Midwest (especially Wisconsin and Minnesota) and New England and includes marking of adults and also chicks that have reached four weeks of age.
 Color-marking and resighting of loons allows us to monitor breeding individuals, calculate annual return rates to territories, and determine stability of breeding populations using statistical models.
 Marking and resighting efforts are thus an essential tool for loon conservation.

 If you have found a dead loon with colored leg bands — or seen a live one — then you can contribute to the loon conservation effort.
 Many such sightings by the public provide valuable information about loons that have not been seen recently by researchers.
 These individuals might be adults evicted from their territories or chicks that have reached adulthood and are either seeking to settle or have settled on a breeding territory.
 In either case, a careful, well-documented report that allows a researcher to identify the individual precisely is likely to be of great value.

 If you have encountered a color-banded loon — either found a dead one, or seen a live one — and wish to report it, here is how to proceed.

 All birds marked by scientists in North America (U.S. and Canada both) should have a metal USGS band on one of their legs with a unique etched banding number on it.
 The number should be hyphenated, consisting of a “prefix” and “suffix”, like “1018-06410”.
 Dead loons (or any dead banded bird, for that matter) should be reported to the Bird Banding Laboratory in Maryland, which maintains records of all birds banded, coordinates information for all of North America, and shares data promptly with scientists who color-marked the birds.